Skip to main content

 It’s essential to understand the liability limits set forth in an insurance policy.
 These limits dictate the maximum amount the insurance company will pay in the event of a claim.
 Once this limit is reached, the dog owner may be personally responsible for any additional costs.
 Furthermore, some insurance policies may exclude dog bites altogether, particularly if the dog has a history of aggressive behavior or if the breed is listed as high risk.
 In such cases, additional liability insurance might be necessary to cover potential dog bite claims.

-Dog Bite FAQs
+Columbia Dog Bite FAQs

 If you are bitten by a dog in Columbia, SC, the first step is to seek medical attention, regardless of the severity of the bite.
 Documenting your injuries medically is crucial.
 Then, report the incident to local animal control or law enforcement, as this creates an official record.
 If possible, gather contact information from the dog owner and any witnesses.
 This information can be invaluable later if you decide to pursue a legal claim.
 It’s also advisable to take photos of your injuries and the location where the incident occurred.
 After addressing your immediate medical needs, consider consulting with a specialized attorney to understand your legal options.

-Are Dog Owners Always Liable for Bites in Columbia, SC?
+Are Dog Owners Always Liable for Bites?

 In Columbia, SC, the liability of dog owners in bite cases isn’t always straightforward.
 South Carolina generally follows a “strict liability” rule, meaning the owner of a dog can be held liable if their dog bites someone, regardless of the dog’s previous behavior.
 However, there are exceptions, such as if the victim was trespassing or provoking the dog.
 Determining liability can be complex, depending on the circumstances of the bite, and it’s often beneficial to seek legal counsel to navigate these nuances.